Confinement Diet Then vs Now | Are You Up To Date?

-This practice is based on the belief that mothers’ bodies have been “cooled” by the delivery, hence they need to consume alcohol in every meal to keep their body warm and boost blood circulation.
+This practice is based on the belief that mothers’ bodies have been “cooled” by the delivery.
+Hence, they need to consume alcohol in every meal to keep their body warm and boost blood circulation.
+This can explain why you may find some of the Singapore traditional food for confinement to contain alcohol.
 Some would even go to the extent of completely replacing plain water with wine in the process of cooking.

 Now: Consume Alcohol In Moderation And Based On Personal Condition

 Consuming wine or other alcohol in confinement dishes has no harm if it is done in moderation.
 Every woman’s body is different, so dishes with alcohol might not be for everyone.
 For example, there are women who are allergic to alcohol.
-If you are breastfeeding, you should avoid alcohol too, since it can be passed on to your baby through breast milk.
+If you are breastfeeding, you should wait for around 2 hours after you have consumed alcohol before you continue to breastfeed, since the alcohol can be passed on to your baby through breast milk.